hashicorp/terraform-provider-vault/website/docs/r/pki_secret_backend_role.html.md

 * `key_usage` - (Optional) Specify the allowed key usage constraint on issued certificates.
 Defaults to `["DigitalSignature", "KeyAgreement", "KeyEncipherment"])`.
-  Set to an array of empty string `[""]` to unset the default key usage constraints.
+  To specify no default key usage constraints, set this to an empty list `[]`.

 * `ext_key_usage` - (Optional) Specify the allowed extended key usage constraint on issued certificates